Yuka-404/DS5690-Final-Project/README.md

 **6.3.
 Limitations & Future Directions:**

-**Addressing Current Limitations:**  As noted, the model struggles with "ID Switching" in crowded scenes (e.g., similar-looking people) and thin, fast-moving objects due to motion blur.
+- Addressing Current Limitations: As noted, the model currently struggles with "ID Switching" in crowded scenes (e.g., similar-looking people) and thin, fast-moving objects due to motion blur.
 A future step is to implement temporal smoothing post-processing to reduce jitter in these edge cases.

-**Domain-Specific Fine-Tuning:**  While SAM 2 is a generalist model, it can be fine-tuned for specialized tasks.
+- Domain-Specific Fine-Tuning: While SAM 2 is a generalist model, it can be fine-tuned for specialized tasks.
 The next logical step is to train the model on medical datasets (e.g., tracking tumors in ultrasound video) or autonomous driving footage to improve reliability in safety-critical environments.

-**Edge Deployment:**  Currently, the model requires significant GPU power (Hiera-Large).
+- Edge Deployment: Currently, the model requires significant GPU power (Hiera-Large).
 Future work involves quantizing the model (reducing precision from float32 to int8) to allow it to run in real-time on mobile devices and edge cameras.

 # 7. Conclusion:

 This project demonstrates that SAM 2 successfully bridges the gap between static image segmentation and dynamic video processing.
 By treating video as a continuous stream rather than isolated 3D blocks, the Memory Attention mechanism solves the long-standing challenge of "Temporal Inconsistency," allowing the model to track objects even when they rotate, change lighting, or disappear behind occlusions.
-Our evaluation confirms that SAM 2 outperforms strong baselines like SAM+XMem++ and SAM+Cutie, achieving a 90.7% $\mathcal{J} \& \mathcal{F}$ score on DAVIS 2017 and a critical 6.2% improvement on the complex MOSE dataset.
+Our evaluation confirms that SAM 2 outperforms strong baselines like SAM+XMem++ and SAM+Cutie, achieving a 90.7% J&F score (Jaccard & F-measure) on DAVIS 2017 and a critical 6.2% improvement on the complex MOSE dataset.
 Ultimately, by unifying the architecture for both images and video, SAM 2 democratizes high-end visual effects and opens new possibilities for real-time robotic perception and automated video editing.

 # 8. Documentation & Resource Links: